iterative/dvc.org/content/docs/command-reference/import-url.md

 etc.), and download it to the local project, or make a copy in [remote storage](/doc/command-reference/remote).

-> See `dvc import` to download and tack data/model files or directories from
+> See `dvc import` to download and track data/model files or directories from
 > other <abbr>DVC repositories</abbr> (e.g. hosted on GitHub).

 ## Synopsis